dsohk/rancher-devsecops-workshop/docs/part-1.md

 ./99-one-step-install-sonarqube.sh
 ```

-For all inquisite people, you can also check the deployment and the pod creation for these application in your devsecop kubernetes cluster.
+For all inquisite people, you can also check the deployment and the pod creation for these application in your `devsecop` cluster.

 Toggle to your browser on Rancher UI.